guilherme-codes/htmg/README.md

 ### TODO

-- Add MD file support.
+  - [ x ] render partials
   - [ x ] Render to. <!-- page_content -->
-  - [ x ] convert to html.
+  - [ x ] convert md to html.
+  - [ ] copy assets to the output folders.
-  - [] dynamic layouts.
+  - [ ] dynamic layouts.
-  - [] insert title from .md.
+  - [ ] insert title from .md header.
-  - [] SEO directives.
+  - [ ] SEO directives.
+  = [ ] RSS Feed.
-  - [] sanitize it ??
+  - [ ] sanitize it ??
-  - [] copy assets to the output folders.
-  - [] Generate sitemap.
+  - [ ] Generate sitemap.

-- Minify
- - [] minify html?
+  - [ ] minify html?
- - [] Purge and minify css?
+  - [ ] Purge and minify css?

-- Extract Package
-  - [] add to npm.
+  - [ ] add to npmjs.com.
-  - [] build script?
+  - [ ] build script?
-  - [] init script?
+  - [ ] init script?
+    - create folder structure: pages, layouts, assets, js.
+    - if a file has js or assets the path should be fixed on build.

-- All or Nothing operation: if the process fail in any step, it should be interrupted and the dist folder should be deleted.
+  - [ ] All or Nothing operation: if the process fail in any step, it should be interrupted and the output folder should be deleted.